DHTMLX/docs-diagram/docs/guides/diagram_editor/editbar.md

 ### Redefining properties of controls

+The controls take the configs of the DHTMLX Form controls they are based on.
+Thus, the `hidden` and `disabled` configs suit both basic and complex controls, while the `readOnly` config suits the basic ones.
+Check the [Basic controls](api/diagram_editor/editbar/basic_controls_overview.md) and [Complex controls](api/diagram_editor/editbar/complex_controls_overview.md) API to learn the full list of configs of each control.

 #### Basic controls

 A basic control addresses a property of the selected item via the `key` config, while the `wrap` config renders the control inside a fieldset with the specified label.